Akzuu/lakka/README.md

 - Crawl kyykkaliiga.fi (and other leagues?) to automatically get all the available matches and let streamer pick streamed matches from there
 - Stream annoucement channel (Match X vs. Y starting at 18:00!
 Stream link: ...)

+## GDPR

+At this moment this bot is not GDPR compliant.